 Because Neoral is not bioequivalent to Sandimmune, conversion from Neoral to Sandimmune using a 1:1 ratio (mg/kg/day) may result in lower cyclosporine blood concentrations.
 Conversion from Neoral to Sandimmune should be made with increased monitoring to avoid the potential of underdosing.

 Kidney, Liver, and Heart Transplant

-Based on the historical Sandimmune® experience with oral solution, nephrotoxicity associated with cyclosporine had been noted in 25% of cases of renal transplantation, 38% of cases of cardiac transplantation, and 37% of cases of liver transplantation.
-Mild nephrotoxicity was generally noted 2-3 months after renal transplant and consisted of an arrest in the fall of the pre-operative elevations of BUN and creatinine at a range of 35-45 mg/dl and 2.0-2.5 mg/dl respectively.
+Based on the historical Sandimmune experience with oral solution, nephrotoxicity associated with cyclosporine had been noted in 25% of cases of renal transplantation, 38% of cases of cardiac transplantation, and 37% of cases of liver transplantation.
+Mild nephrotoxicity was generally noted 2 to 3 months after renal transplant and consisted of an arrest in the fall of the pre-operative elevations of BUN and creatinine at a range of 35 to 45 mg/dL and 2.0 to 2.5 mg/dL respectively.
 These elevations were often responsive to cyclosporine dosage reduction.

 More overt nephrotoxicity was seen early after transplantation and was characterized by a rapidly rising BUN and creatinine.
 Since these events are similar to renal rejection episodes, care must be taken to differentiate between them.
 This form of nephrotoxicity is usually responsive to cyclosporine dosage reduction.

 Although specific diagnostic criteria which reliably differentiate renal graft rejection from drug toxicity have not been found, a number of parameters have been significantly associated with one or the other.
 It should be noted however, that up to 20% of patients may have simultaneous nephrotoxicity and rejection.